gitcommitshow/auth-jwt/README.md

 # auth-jwt
-Learning JWT with reverse engineering, a demo
+A demo to learn JWT by reverse engineering